open-telemetry/opentelemetry-demo/README-Instana.md

 ## Deploy in Kubernetes

-Create a new project
+Create new namespace/project:
 ```sh
 kubectl create namespace otel-demo

 # or equivalently in OpenShift:
 oc new-project otel-demo
 ```

-In OpenShift, make sure you have sufficient privileges to run the pods in the namespace (this step my be no longer need as the demo containers can now run as non-root):
+In OpenShift, make sure you have sufficient privileges to run the pods in the namespace (this step my be no longer necessary as the demo containers can now run as non-root):
 ```sh
 oc adm policy -n otel-demo add-scc-to-user anyuid -z default
 ```

-Deploy Instana agent via Helm or using an operator.
-Use the agent configuration as defined in `instana-agent/configuration-otel.yaml`
+Deploy the Instana agent via Helm or using an operator:

+Use a standard installation according to Instana documentation.
+Apply the agent configuration as in `instana-agent/configuration-otel.yaml`

-The demo assumes that an Instana agent Kubernetes service is already created in the `instana-agent` namespace and the service name is `instana-agent`.
-The agent service, besides exposing the standard Instana agent API endpoint, also exposes the common OTLP endpoint for both gRPC (port 4317) and HTTP (port 4318) protocols across all nodes.
+The demo assumes that an Instana [agent Kubernetes service](https://www.ibm.com/docs/en/instana-observability/current?topic=requirements-installing-host-agent-kubernetes#instana-agent-service) `instana-agent` exists in the agent namesapce `instana-agent`.
+The agent service, besides exposing the standard Instana agent API endpoint, also provides the common OTLP endpoint for both gRPC (port 4317) and HTTP (port 4318) protocols across all nodes.
 Be aware that at the time of writing, the HTTP endpoint definition wasn't yet included in the public Instana agent Helm chart (and likely neither in the Operator).
-It is thus advised that you create the service manually using the following manifest that is tested to work well with the demo.
+You can thus create the service manually using the following manifest that is tested to work well with the demo.
 ```sh
 cat <<EOF | oc create -f-
 apiVersion: v1